tjhorner/esphome-standing-desk/README.md

 ![image](https://user-images.githubusercontent.com/2646487/139561642-6913a43d-792b-47e1-9d63-a605dfa33bde.png)

 This is an ESPHome component that can be used to read the current height from standing desk controllers which communicate over UART.
+It has been tested to work with Uplift Desk controllers.

 ## Usage